rhqrhq/RFPerm/README.md

 ### All the benchmark methods are re-implemented in Python
 benchmark_method_stats.py(All of the statistical methods) \\
 benchmark_method_autotst.py(Auto Machine Learning Two-sample Test)

+## Online Extension:
+### The online extension for the RFPerm is in onlineExtension\scr\ with the empirical p-value evaluation procedure.